 Five Things to Do For Free in YQG

 Some of the best things in life are free… including things right here in Windsor-Essex County.
-This week’s episode is all about 5 Things you Can Do in Windsor-Essex for FREE.
+This week’s blog post is all about 5 Things you Can Do in Windsor-Essex for FREE.

 With talks about outdoor spaces opening up, it’s a no brainer that parks are one of the best things YQG has to offer.
 In every single Windsor-Essex County town or city, there’s a nature space (or TWO!) that you can enjoy for zero-dollars.
 We talked about all of the parks in one of our previous episodes but I want to dive back in a little bit because these spaces are seriously underrated.
 There’s nothing nicer than getting outside, enjoying the fresh air and feeling the sun on your skin… right in your hometown.
 I encourage you to get out (because now you can!) and give those parks some lovin.
 They’ve missed you too.